project-fika/Fika-Installer/README.md

 * Updates an existing Fika / Fika Headless instance.

 ## Usage
-* Place the Fika-Installer executable in a new directory of your choice.
-This is the location where Fika will be installed.
+* Place the Fika-Installer executable in your SPT folder *or* in a new folder outside of SPT folder (not required).
 * Run the Fika-Installer executable.
-* Choose whether to install a new Fika instance or a Fika Headless instance.
+* Choose whether to install a new Fika instance or a new Fika Headless instance.
 NOTE: Installing Fika-Headless requires you to have the Fika-Installer executable in the same machine where your SPT server with Fika-Server is installed.
-* Follow the instructions.
+* If you run the Fika-Installer from a fresh new folder, you will be prompted to browse for the SPT folder.
+The SPT and game files will be copied or symlinked to your directory based on your installation choice.
-* Enjoy.
+* Once the files are copied and Fika is downloaded, you may close the installer and enjoy Fika!

 ## Linux Support
 Linux support is not planned.
 However, only minimal code modifications should be required for Linux compatibility.
 Feel free to submit a PR.